cityofasheville/bedrock/BedrockProposal.md

-# Bedrock
+# Bedrock proposed changes

-Replace core of program, retaining dependency graph, metadata, blueprints, and result emails.
+- Replace core of program, retaining dependency graph, metadata, blueprints, and result emails.
-New version will not use FME, so will have different db structure for the steps.
+- New version will not use FME.
+- New config interface?

+## Assets
+An asset is the final location of data after running one or more related tasks.
+Metadata applies to this version.
+A typical series of tasks would be to copy a table from a source to an identical staging table on the target, and then running sql to transform it into a canonical form.

 ## Type of Task